loh-tar/filu/readme.txt

   ftp://ftp.qt.nokia.com/qt/source/

 NOTE: If your distribution uses a newer or older version of Qt, it might be wise
       to download the suitable qt-source.
-They could named different, e.g. qt-x11-opensource-src-4.5.3.tar.gz.
 The source tree may also looks different, so you have to look for the appropriate files.
 In case of a newer version it is of cause possible that the bug is fixed and here is nothing to do.

-NOTE: When your distribution install an update of Qt may the here compiled
-      driver fix overwritten.
-In that case you have to redo the last step and replace the original with the self compiled driver.

 Edit the file
   qt-everywhere-opensource-src-4.7.0/src/sql/drivers/psql/qsql_psql.cpp